Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 My Seven Stars experience began at the gleaming new Hakata station.
 My luggage, labelled with elegant tags with the gold star logo of the train, was taken aboard whilst I proceeded to the Seven Stars Kinsei departure lounge.
 One leaves behind the pristine glass, steel and marble atriums of the modern station and enters an exclusive club lounge filled with the gentle melodies of the pianist and violinist.

-At my table I am offered a chilled sparkling sake and mango mouse.
-The train manager greets us and then the musicians play the rousing anthem of the Seven Stars – it’s certainly began to build into a sense of occasion, creating anticipation for the moment when we board the Seven Stars train.
+At my table, I am offered a chilled sparkling sake and mango mouse.
+The train manager greets us and then the musicians play the rousing anthem of the Seven Stars – it’s certainly begun to build into a sense of occasion, creating anticipation for the moment when we board the Seven Stars train.

 The Train